 It’s estimated that as many as 18 million Americans have sleep apnea, according to the National Sleep Foundation.
 If you wake up feeling tired and groggy, it could be related to your oral health.
-Leading general dentists Susan Mazzei, DDS, and Kelsey Esposito, DMD specialize in diagnosing and treating sleep apnea for patients throughout Warrenville, Illinois.
+Leading general dentists Drs.
+Susan Mazzei and Ashley Nguyen specialize in diagnosing and treating sleep apnea for patients throughout Warrenville, Illinois.
 Before going one more restless night, schedule an evaluation at West Suburban Oral Healthcare.
 You can book your appointment either online or over the phone.

 What is sleep apnea?